 All nodes in the cluster that use the

 apigee-mtls service must allow connections

 from services on the localhost (127.0.0.1).
-This allows the Consul proxies to communicate with the
+This lets the Consul proxies communicate with the

 other services as they process incoming and outgoing messages.